carol-hsu/carol-hsu.github.io/content/post/first_container.md

 one should rethink the application's overall architecture alongside the chosen deployment method.

-## Containerization is just a deployment method
+## Containerization Is Just a Deployment Method

 As described earler, containers enable fine-grained workload deployment, helping us build more efficient and scalable services.